chai-tang/CISC325-Group22/README.md

 Known Issues:

-- You can drag input blocks into the operation area and vice versa.
-That goes about as well as you'd expect.
-- You can drag the output block into the other areas, creating an all new block in the process.
-Considering calling this a feature instead of a bug because it's neat.
-- You can drag blocks into other blocks.
-At first it looks like a really cool intentional feature, until you realize that it breaks everything.
-- The CSS breaks constantly when you do weird stuff with the blocks, including trying to have more than four blocks in the block bank.
+- Unable to have more than four blocks in the block bank at a time

 # Planned Functionality: